hoelzro/linotify/README.md

 The only function to be found in the inotify table is `init`, which returns an inotify handle.

-`init` can optionally take a single argument, a boolean value to specify whether to run in non-blocking mode.
+`init` can optionally take a table a single argument.
+This table should contain attributes for the inotify handle's creation.
+The supported attributes are:

+  * **blocking** - If set to false, the I/O operations performed on this inotify handle are non-blocking.
+Otherwise, they are blocking.

 Inotify handles have a variety of methods: